 - Assistance with bathing and dressing

 Changes to LTC with CCI

-Prior to CCI, a beneficiary enrolled in a Medi-Cal managed care health plan was disenrolled from that plan when a SNF stay exceeded the month of admission and the following month.
+Prior to CCI, a beneficiary enrolled in a Medi-Cal managed care health plan was disenrolled from that plan when an SNF stay exceeded the month of admission and the following month.
 Under CCI, the beneficiary now remains enrolled in the Medi-Cal managed care health plan.
-The plan continues to pay for the SNF care and coordinates health care services for the member for the entire time they reside in a SNF.
+The plan continues to pay for the SNF care and coordinates healthcare services for the member for the entire time they reside in an SNF.